starchturrets/windows-shenanigans/guide.md

 Occasionally an app will show up as being downloadable from either the Store or the publisher website.
 Currently there does not seem to be any major security difference between the two, so it is up to the user to decide which to install.

+# Microsoft Office

+Unfortunately, unless you're on an Enterprise 365 Office subscription (unlikely) you will not be able to make use of MDAG like on Edge.
+That being said, there are still a few steps you can take to improve security on Office.

+- Disable VBA Macros.
+- Use Attack Surface Reduction rules

 # MDAG / Windows Sandbox